7 Free Bikepacking Routes in the USA (Water/Campsites Included)

 • 🏕️ Camping: Meriwether Lewis Monument campground (free, primitive); dispersed camping on adjacent Natchez Trace State Forest

-The honest watch-out: The stretch between Leipers Fork and Hohenwald has limited services.
+What to respect here: The stretch between Leipers Fork and Hohenwald has limited services.
 Don’t leave Leipers Fork without full water and enough food for the rest of the day — the parkway is beautiful but it’s not dense with options once you’re past that town.

 Not Sure Which One?
 Use the Finder